imgk/shadow/doc/README.md

 ## Example Usage of Shadow

 1. Use shadow as DoH and DoT client for Windows.
-2. Use shadow as transport proxy on Windows.
+2. Use shadow as transparent proxy on Windows.
-3. Use shadow as transport proxy on Linux/OpenWrt/macOS.
+3. Use shadow as transparent proxy on Linux/OpenWrt/macOS.